auth0/Auth0.swift/FAQ.md

 Under the hood, Auth0.swift uses `ASWebAuthenticationSession` to perform web-based authentication, which is the [API provided by Apple](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) for such purpose.

-That alert box is displayed and managed by `ASWebAuthenticationSession`, not by Auth0.swift, because by default this API will store the auth cookie in the shared Safari cookie jar.
+That alert box is displayed and managed by `ASWebAuthenticationSession`, not by Auth0.swift, because by default this API will store the session cookie in the shared Safari cookie jar.
 This makes Single Sign On (SSO) possible.
 According to Apple, that requires user consent.

 If you don't need SSO, you can disable this behavior by adding `useEphemeralSession()` to the login call.
-This will configure `ASWebAuthenticationSession` to not store the auth cookie in the shared cookie jar, as if using an incognito browser window.
+This will configure `ASWebAuthenticationSession` to not store the session cookie in the shared cookie jar, as if using an incognito browser window.
 With no shared cookie, `ASWebAuthenticationSession` will not prompt the user for consent.

 ```swift
 Auth0